shania1113/shania1113.github.io/README.md

 *Figure 2:Recommendation Rate for this user.*

+The model accuracy for this user is very high with a very small error.
+The results infer two reasons for a well-working model:
+1. this user gives reviews to only a certain type of games as shown in feature importance (we have a few features that are distinctly more important than others)
+2. this user almost only gives "not recommended" review to the games they play,
 ## Discussion

 Due to the limitations of the model and the dataset, there are some drawbacks.